 This is an informal definition because there seems to be no consensus about what exactly “coroutine” means.
 There are few ways in which coroutines are implemented in programming languages.
 The most widespread implementations are coroutines as threads, yield/async/await and “call/cc” (which stands for “call with current continuation”).
 Under the hood they all use the same idea, so it might be useful to think about them as design patterns which use the same underlying mechanism to solve different problems.

 Coroutines as threads

 Lua is good for the purpose because it has quite typical implementation of coroutines as threads and has straightforward syntax which should be readable for most people.

 In order to illustrate coroutines, I will use the following graphical notation:

-In this notation rectangles represent functions as sequence of instructions executed from the top to the bottom.
-Solid lines represent threads with arrows showing direction in which thread executes instructions.
+In this notation, rectangles represent functions as a sequence of instructions executed from the top to the bottom.
+Solid lines represent threads with arrows showing direction in which the thread executes instructions.
 For example, in the diagram above a thread starts executing program’s

 main function, at some point it calls

 function, executes it, returns back to the execution point in

 main here represents program’s entry point named after “main” function in C).